fcrepo-exts/fcrepo-vagrant/README.md

 The Solr indexer has been configured to communicate with Solr running on port 8080, instead of the default 8983.

-The triplestore indexer has been configurated to NOT include any `Prefer` headers.
+The triplestore indexer has been configured to NOT include any `Prefer` headers.
 The production default is to limit the triples to be indexed by omitting `ldp:contains` triples.

-The reindexing service has been configurated to bind to the host, `0.0.0.0`, instead of the default `localhost`.
+The reindexing service has been configured to bind to the host, `0.0.0.0`, instead of the default `localhost`.
 This allows the reindexing service to be accessible from outside of the Vagrant VM, i.e. from the host machine.
 See [camel-jetty documentation](http://camel.apache.org/jetty.html), search for: "Usage of localhost".

 ## Support